Collecting the M1 carbine

 There are many different components used on the wartime US M1 carbine.
 Each Manufacturer would use different components and change production at different times.
 Without going into endless detail, here are some of the main things to look out for, between early and late production M1 carbines.

 The original WW2 produced rear L-type or ‘flip’ site had no adjustment for windage and had only two elavation settings of 100 or 300 yards.

 These were replaced towards the very end of the war by the adjustable sights (milled and stamped) and only by only some manufacturers.
 Period pictures of M1 carbines with the later adjustable sights are extremely rare, with most M1’s having their sights upgrade to the later adjustable model, post war.

-site link The Barrel Band
+The Barrel Band

 There are three types of barrel band for the M1 carbine.

 The type 1 was the model fitted on the vast majority of WW2 carbines.
 This consisted of a narrow band retained by the band spring.
 This band did not always secure the barrel to the stock.